ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 library("readxl")
 my_xls <- read_xls(
   path = "path/to/my_file.xls",
-  sheet = NULL,                 # sheet to read, can be the sheet number or the sheet name range = NULL,                 # a cell range to read col_names = TRUE,             # use the 1st row as column names col_types = NULL,             # type of columns, use "NULL" to guess automatically the type of each column na = "",                      # characters to be interpreted as `NA` values
+  sheet = 1,                    # sheet to read, can be the sheet number or the sheet name range = "B3:D87",             # a cell range to read from col_names = TRUE,             # use the 1st row as column names col_types = NULL,             # type of columns, use "NULL" to guess automatically the type of each column na = "",                      # characters to be interpreted as `NA` values